-Modest salt restriction is effective in controlling hypertension in mild to moderate hypertension because sodium and water retention is involved in large proportion of hypertensives.
+A modest salt restriction is effective in controlling mild to moderate hypertension because sodium and water retention is involved in a large proportion of hypertensives.

-Loosing weight decreases blood pressure and modifies other CVS risk factors like diabetes and hyslipidemias.
+Losing weight decreases blood pressure and modifies other CVS risk factors like diabetes and dyslipidemias.

 Smoking acutely raises BP.
 In addition, it is an independent and most important reversible coronary risk factor.
 Since tolerance develops to nicotine-induced hemodynamic effects, chronic smoking may not be associated with high BP.
 All hypertensives must be advised to stop smoking.